×

 This is where the permission to eat starts.
 When you notice you are hungry – EAT.

 This is a kind act of self care.
 It sounds so simple, and it is.
-But not if we are used to eat according to plans, set by someone who does not live in your body, it may be a little challenging to start.
-Each time you honour your hunger, you are re enforcing your inherent self worth.
-Luckily most of us have access to food, so there is truly no need to fight hunger.
+But not if we are used to eat according to plans, set by someone who does not live in your body, it may be challenging in the beginning.
+Each time you honour your hunger, you are re-enforcing your inherent self worth.
+Basically, by honouring your physical need for food when you are hungry, you are telling yourself (and your body) that you are worthy of care.

-With this permission to eat, you open the door to explore how different foods affect your hunger and fullness, you may notice that it is useful to bring snacks in certain circumstances when you know that getting access to food can be tricky, and when you don’t want to end up in a ravenous state with limited choices.
+With the permission to eat when you are hungry you open the door to explore how different foods affect your hunger and fullness.
+You may notice that it is useful to bring snacks in certain circumstances when you know that getting access to food can be tricky, and when you don’t want to end up in a ravenous state with limited choices.
 I can’t tell you how often I end up like this myself, even though I am so well aware of how it makes me feel, both to eat sugary foods to lift my blood sugar (though they may taste great for the first few bites), and how miserable I feel when I’m venturing into “ravenous” territory.

 However, if I was supposed to be adhering to someone else’s plan with set amount of foods I most likely would have to be using precious energy and willpower to NOT eat, even though my body is telling me “feed me!”
 And truly, what message is this sending to myself?
 That I am not worthy of being fed?